 - Preheat oven to 350 degrees F.

-- In a large bowl, beat butter and sugars until creamy.
+In a large bowl, beat butter and sugar until creamy.

 Add oats and raisins.
 Mix well.